S2-group/SOSYM_2018_UML_replication_package/readme.txt

-# SOSYM_2018_UML_replication_package
+==== What is this archive?

-Replication package of the paper titled “Execution of UML models: A Systematic Review of Research and Practice” published at SOSYM 2018
+This archive contains the replication package of the paper titled “Execution of UML models: A Systematic Review of Research and Practice”.

 This study has been designed, developed, and reported by the following investigators:
-- [Federico Ciccozzi](http://www.es.mdh.se/staff/266-Federico_Ciccozzi) (School of Innovation, Design and Engineering, Malardalen University, Västerås, Sweden)
+- Federico Ciccozzi (School of Innovation, Design and Engineering, Malardalen University, Västerås, Sweden)
-- [Ivano Malavolta](https://www.ivanomalavolta.com) (Vrije Universiteit, Amsterdam, The Netherlands)
+- Ivano Malavolta (Vrije Universiteit, Amsterdam, The Netherlands)
-- [Bran Selic](https://scholar.google.com/citations?user=bzxh-TsAAAAJ&hl=en) (Malina Software Corporation, Ottawa, Canada)
+- Bran Selic (Malina Software Corporation, Ottawa, Canada)

-For any information, interested researchers can contact us by writing an email to [federico.ciccozzi@mdh.se](mailto:federico.ciccozzi@mdh.se) or [i.malavolta@vu.nl](mailto:i.malavolta@vu.nl)
+For any information, interested researchers can contact us by writing an email to federico.ciccozzi@mdh.se or i.malavolta@vu.nl

-## Structure of the replication package
+==== Structure of the replication package

 This replication package is organized according to the following structure.

-- readme.md: the file you are reading right now.
+- readme.txt: the file you are reading right now.
 - protocol.pdf: a document containing the review protocol we followed for executing the whole study.
 - dataExtractionForm.pdf: a document containing the detailed explaination of all the parameters of the classification framework used in this study.